What is HACCP Food Safety Management System?

 - If a problem arises, there should be a mechanism with a food processing unit to retrieve food products from the food supply chain.

-- For a successful implementation of the plan, trained manpower at all levels is required.
+- To successfully implement the plan, trained manpower at all levels is required.

 - All personnel working in food processing needs to be trained, and the training needs vary from cadre to cadre.